glowkeeper/P3D/docs/labs/week2Session1.md

 ## Anti-aliasing

 When you take a picture with a real camera, there are usually no jagged edges because [the edge pixels blend the foreground with the background](https://raytracing.github.io/books/RayTracingInOneWeekend.html#antialiasing).
 Anti-aliasing algorithms might achieve a similar effect by averaging the colours of the boundary pixels; indeed, that is the approach used below.
 However, there are more advanced approaches - if you are interested in those, the [reading material](#reading-material) section contains a link to the user manual of [Pixar Studios'](https://www.pixar.com/) [Renderman](https://renderman.pixar.com/) product, which describes other anti-aliasing techniques.
+The [reading material](#reading-material) section also contains a link to a thorough examination of anti-aliasing for the [OpenGL API](https://www.opengl.org/).

 ### Camera